Fact or Fiction?

 Although mountain lions, sometimes called cougars, pumas, panthers, painters, or catamounts, were common in Oklahoma and elsewhere in the Plains prior to European settlement, they were eradicated during the 19th century.
 As the countryside was settled and developed, the large predators were shot.
 People also killed almost all of the deer, the mountain lions’ primary food source.

 Sightings and evidence of cougars have been documented back to 1852, where two cougars were killed in southwest Oklahoma.
 Accounts continued into 1953 when an Oklahoma State University mammalogist documented tracks of a mountain lion southeast of Canton Lake in northwest Oklahoma.
 Further reports continued into September of 1984, where the refuge manager observed a mountain lion on the Wichita Mountains Wildlife Refuge.

 In 1957, the Oklahoma Department of Wildlife Conservation listed the mountain lion as a game species with a closed season.
 One thing is certain, despite many rumors and claims to the contrary.
 ODWC has never stocked, relocated or released any mountain lions in the state of Oklahoma.
 Furthermore the agency has no plans to do so.

 Because mountain lions are reclusive animals, it's hard to know exactly when and where they are present.
 As compelling as a reported sighting may be, we must gather hard evidence before we can say, “yes, we have a confirmed mountain lion sighting.”

 Each year the Wildlife Department investigates dozens of these reports.
-Although hundreds of recorded sightings have been reported, only 11 have yielded enough physical evidence to clearly confirm the presence of a mountain lion.
+Although hundreds of recorded sightings have been reported, less than 30 have yielded enough physical evidence to clearly confirm the presence of a mountain lion.